-This ideas will get your creative juices flowing, get you thinking about what your readers want, and get your fingers typing on the keyboard again.
+This idea will get your creative juices flowing, get you thinking about what your readers want, and get your fingers typing on the keyboard again.

-Do you have any other rock-solid techniques for coming up with blog post idea when you're really stuck?
-Let us know in the comments.
+Do you have any other rock-solid techniques for coming up with blog post ideas?
+Let us know in the comments